Kaleidoscopic Constellations

 In my 45 years as an Episcopal priest, arts producer and community pastor, I have worked with a wide variety of individuals and groups in numerous settings, including hospitals, prisons, low income housing, college campuses, and public arts arenas.
 In our time together, I offer a passionate sense of inquiry, a courageous heart and a loving, receptive presence.

 Constellations is a very permeable form that enables practitioners to weave together their own modalities and capacities.
-As a ceremonialist and arts producer, these elements of both ritual and expressive arts deeply inform my facilitation of Family & Systemic Constellations work, which I call Ritual or Kaleidoscopic Constellations.
+As a ceremonialist and arts producer, these elements of both ritual and expressive arts deeply inform my facilitation of Family & Systemic Constellations work, which I call Kaleidoscopic Constellations.

 As a member of the practitioner faculty of the Holistic Health Community, O+ Festival, The People’s Place, (NFP’s in the Hudson Valley,) I offer constellation work, providing outreach to underserved populations, including those in recovery & formerly homeless.